ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Lists/exam-list1-topic.md

 progress_max: 35
 ---

-This is one of my comprehensive exam lists, with links to my own reading notes.
 It is 35 “work units” long (countable by searching “work Unit1” without a space), as defined in my [program's](https://www.isu.edu/english/graduate-programs/phd-in-english-and-the-teaching-of-english/) PhD Program [Handbook](https://www.isu.edu/media/libraries/english/PhD-Program-Handbook.pdf).

 ## Rationale